OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

   - Company
 ---

-Tis a few weeks before Christmas, for many in DevOps, Soon not a sprint will start, not even at Microsoft.
+'Tis a few weeks before Christmas, for many in DevOps, Soon not a sprint will start, not even at Microsoft.
 Late updates will commit, last-minute deployments will get done, And those who celebrate the holidays will gear up for some fun.